-The Chianina race is without a doubt one of the most important and ancient races in Italy.
-The name derives from its area of origin, the Val di Chiana, situated between Toscana and Umbria.
-The Romans and the Etruscans used big and white cows in their triumphal processions or for the sacrifices to the gods.
-Sculptures of bulls dating back to that period have somatic features very similar to this race.
-The Chianina race is also linked to the great reclamation works of the Valdichiana which took place between the 17th and 18th centuries.
-The result of the selection of man, but also of the hard natural selection caused by malarial fever, has come to us with wonderful specimen of big dimensions.
-A race used for work and for its meat, it was subject to a heavy decline in the 50s and 60s, but it gained strength again by linking its name with the steak for excellence: the "Fiorentina".
+The Chianina cattle is certainly one of the most important and ancient races of Italy.
+The name derives from its area of origin, the Val di Chiana, a borderland between Tuscany and Umbria.
+The Romans and the Etruscans used large cattle with a white mantle for their triumphal procession or for their sacrifices to the gods.
+Sculptural reproductions of bulls dating back to those times have somatic characteristics very similar to those of this breed.
+The Chianina is linked to the great land reclamation works of the Valdichiana, which occurred in the seventeenth and eighteenth centuries.
+A result of human selection, but also of the difficult natural selection caused by malaria, it has reached us with splendid specimens of enormous dimensions.
+Bred for work and meat, the Chianina suffered a strong decline in the '50s and' 60s, and then reaffirmed itself with great force by binding its name in an indissoluble way to the steak par excellence: "La Fiorentina".

-Current production area in the Park
+Area of current production in the Park

 Bibbiena, Chiusi della Verna, Poppi, Pratovecchio, San Godenzo, Stia.

-The season of the product
+Seasonality of the product